-So if I am going to a restaurant on a budget, I will make sure to order a small amount of food in order to leave a generous tip.
+So if I am going to a seafood restaurant or Dine In Family Restaurant on a budget, I will make sure to order a small amount of food in order to leave a generous tip.
 If I cannot afford to tip well, then I cannot afford to eat at that restaurant.
 And it’s not that I tip unusually large, but I rarely ever tip under 20%, even if it was terrible service.
 I remember those hard days of waiting tables and couldn’t tell you how great it felt to get a generous tip.
 It meant the world to me.

 One day, just for kicks, I want to leave a $100 tip on some $10 meal.
 Wouldn’t that be awesome to bless someone in that way?
 I can’t wait to do fun stuff like that with my money in the future. :)